 CHEM 4399 Research Capstone.
 (Formerly 399) This course is intended for final semester seniors finishing their research experience, where students will focus on writing a research thesis and engaging in a public presentation.
-1-2 semester credit hours.
 Engaged Learning.
 Typically offered: Fall and Spring Terms.
 Department Consent Required.